SovereignCloudStack/standards/Standards/scs-xxxx-v1-networking-standard.md

 ### Provider Network Access Control

 In OpenStack, ownership of resources is generally tracked through projects, and, as per default policy, only members of a project have access to its resources
-This is also true for CSP-managed resources, such as provider networks, which have to be created in a designated internal projec, and are initially only accessible in this project.
+This is also true for CSP-managed resources, such as provider networks, which have to be created in a CSP-internal project, and are initially only accessible in this project.

 The Network API's Role Based Access Control (RBAC) extension can then be used to share it with other projects.
 RBAC rules for networks support the two actions `access_as_external` and `access_as_shared`, and can be created automatically on `openstack network create` with the options `--external` and `--share`.